marioizquierdo/jquery.serializeJSON/README.md

 }
 ```

 Form input, textarea and select tags are supported.
-Nested attributes and arrays can be specified by using the `attr[nested][nested]` syntax.
+Nested attributes and arrays can be specified by naming fields with the syntax: `name="attr[nested][nested]"`.

 HTML form:
 ```html